-The Company's operations and financial performance may be adversely affected if either of Tweed or Tweed Farms is unable to keep up with maintenance requirements.
+The Company's operations and financial performance may be adversely affected if any of Tweed, Tweed Farms, and Bedrocan Canada is unable to keep up with maintenance requirements.

 Reliance on Management

 The success of the Company is dependent upon the ability, expertise, judgment, discretion and good faith of its senior management.
 While employment agreements are customarily used as a primary method of retaining the services of key employees, these agreements cannot assure the continued services of such employees.
 Any loss of the services of such individuals could have a material adverse effect on the Company's business, operating results or financial condition.